TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: Introduction

-\myparagraph{Outline.} In Section~\ref{sec:related}, we present related works in the field of HE and HE-friendly neural networks.
-In Section~\ref{sec:TT-THE_framewroks}, we introduce our proposed \tttfhe framework, while in Section~\ref{sec:Results} we provide an evaluation of the performance of our framework on various datasets and various privacy settings.
-Finally, in Section~\ref{sec:Conclusion}, we discuss the limitations of the proposed framework and present our conclusions.
+\paragraph{Outline.} In Section~\ref{tttfhe:sec:related}, we present related works in the field of HE and HE-friendly neural networks.
+A brief introduction to \ttnet is provided in Section~\ref{sec:TTmodel}.
+In Section~\ref{sec:TT-THE_framewroks}, we introduce our proposed \tttfhe framework, while in Section~\ref{tttfhe:sec:Results} we provide an evaluation of the performance of our framework on various datasets and various privacy settings.
+Finally, in Section~\ref{tttfhe:sec:conclusion}, we discuss the limitations of the proposed framework and present our conclusions.